futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.0 =
+* new: option to have thumbnail hosted locally to improve performance and privacy (gdpr anyone?)
+* removed option to add "easy youtube"-links (defunct)
+* make widgets not break HTTPS (thanks R33D3M33R)

 = 1.6.8 =
 * new: support for Gutenberg blocks with embedded YouTube (tested with Gutenberg plugin version 2.3.0)